Observation of four top quark production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Lepton selection

 \section{Lepton selection}

-Electrons are reconstructed via a combination of tracker and ECAL measurements~\cite{CMS:EGM-17-001, CMS:DP-2020-021} in the range $\abseta<2.5$, and electrons in the barrel--endcap transition region $1.44<\abseta<1.57$ are removed because of the not optimal electron reconstruction in this region.
+Electrons are reconstructed via a combination of tracker and ECAL measurements~\cite{CMS:EGM-17-001, CMS:DP-2020-021} in the range $\abseta<2.5$, and electrons in the barrel--endcap transition region $1.44<\abseta<1.57$ are removed because of nonoptimal electron reconstruction in this region.
 The curvature of the electron track is evaluated with three different methods to estimate the electron charge, and we require all three charge evaluations to agree for each selected electron, thereby reducing the background from charge mismeasurements (referred to as ``charge misID'') by a factor of five with an efficiency of about 97\%~\cite{CMS:EGM-13-001}.
 Muons are reconstructed in the range $\abseta<2.4$ by combining information from the tracker, the muon spectrometers, and the calorimeters in a global fit~\cite{CMS:MUO-16-001}.
 The charge mismeasurements of muons are negligible~\cite{CMS:CFT-09-014, CMS:MUO-17-001}.

 We select electrons and muons with $\pt>10\GeV$ and require that they are compatible with originating from the PV and fulfill a loose set of identification (ID) criteria~\cite{CMS:EGM-17-001, CMS:MUO-16-001}.
 The relative isolation \Irel of a lepton is defined as the scalar \pt sum of all particles within a certain distance \DR\ around the lepton, divided by the lepton \pt.
-We use a \pt-dependent distance~\cite{Rehermann:2010vq} of $\DR<0.2$ for leptons with $\pt<50\GeV$, $\DR<10\GeV/\pt$ for $50<\pt<200\GeV$, and $\DR<0.05$ for $\pt>200\GeV$, and require all leptons to have $\Irel<0.4$.
+We use a \pt-dependent distance~\cite{Rehermann:2010vq} of $\DR<0.2$ for leptons with $\pt<50\GeV$, $\DR<10\GeV/\pt$ for $50<\pt<200\GeV$, and $\DR<0.05$ for $\pt>200\GeV$, and require all leptons to pass a loose requirement of $\Irel<0.4$.